AirPods Max are a luxury pair of headphones aimed solely at those who entrench themselves fully in Apple’s ever-expanding ecosystem of content.

 The custom-made 40mm driver works in tandem with dual H1 chips and Adaptive EQ to alter the low and mid frequencies in a computational manner.
 These EQ adjustments take into account the fit of the headphones and how good the seal is against your head.
 Apple, along with Google, has pioneered ‘computational photography’ in its recent phones and it seems to be doing something similar here.

 It’s important to note these are primarily designed for those who listen to music through streaming services like Apple Music and Spotify, or from downloaded iTunes content.
-You won’t find support for High-Res Audio codecs and as I mentioned above, you need to splash out more cash if you want to plug these directly into a wired source.
+You won’t find support for High-Res Audio codecs (even the ones supported within Apple Music) and as I mentioned above, you need to splash out more cash if you want to plug these directly into a wired source.

 AirPods Max pack a balanced sound with an outstanding sense of versatility.
 They don’t stand out when playing back one genre, instead impressing with a wide range of songs.